 Teachers create engaging courses easily; students track progress through intuitive dashboards

-Description Wageningen University is always on the lookout for innovative ways to enable students to achieve their full potential.
-To complement its traditional teaching methods, the university deployed D2L’s Brightspace platform, enabling teachers to build compelling, interactive learning experiences that drive student engagement and success.
-Categories: Customer Success, Engagement, Learner Outcomes, Learner Satisfaction, Student Engagement, Student Success, Transforming Teaching & Learning Transcript We moved to Brightspace because we saw a few functionalities that we think are great to have, and one tool is the bulk edit so that you can make adjustments on one page for all of your assignment or for all your content for instance, and that helps the teachers because in the previous they had to click more and every time click for one assignment to change the due date or description, so I guess these small functionalities that make their life easier is one thing that helps us sell Brightspace and make them use Brightspace and be positive about the change.
-We offer a lot of support in the first year we started with a short pilot and we went live with only 50 courses in the first two month period, and from there we moved actually all courses to Brightspace.
-But Brightspace is very intuitive, especially for the younger people I think.
-So they easily find their way and it’s also more modern, it looks fresh.
-The first thing is that we build our context and our relationship with the teachers because we first train them as a basic training on how they actually can build a course themselves, and what functionalities might fit their needs.
-So we want to improve their way of interacting with the students by using different tools that Brightspace offers.
-The students they can check if they have done something, so if they’ve read an article or made a quiz or whatever there are checkboxes, and they can check off how far they are in their course and they can see that in their own personal progress ‘did I go through all the material that I need to do before my exam?’
-We have students hired that are building actually the courses for the teachers, and these students keep on highlighting how important it is to build it in such a way that they, the students, can check off what they’ve been doing.
+Wageningen University in the Netherlands is always on the lookout for innovative ways to enable students to achieve their full potential.
+To complement its traditional teaching methods, the university deployed D2L’s Brightspace platform which is a higher education LMS that helps to enable teachers to build compelling, interactive learning experiences that drive student engagement and success.
+Video Transcript Speaking: Sara Panis, Instructional Designer from Wageningen University in the Netherlands We moved to Brightspace because we saw a few functionalities that we think are great to have, one such tool is the bulk edit function which allows you to make adjustments on one page for all of your assignments or for all your content.
+This helps the teachers because in previous tools they had to click more and every time they had to click on each assignment to change the due date or description, so I guess these small functionalities that make their life easier is one thing that helps us sell Brightspace and make them use Brightspace and be positive about the change.
+We offer a lot of support in the first year, we started with a short pilot and we went live with only 50 courses in the first two month period.
+From there we moved all courses to Brightspace.
+Brightspace is very intuitive, especially for the younger people, so they easily find their way around and it’s also more modern, it looks fresh.
+The first thing we do is we build our context and our relationship with the teachers.
+We first give them basic training on how they can build a course themselves, and what functionalities might fit their needs.
+We want to improve their way of interacting with the students by using different tools that Brightspace offers.
+The students can check if they have completed something, so if they’ve read an article or made a quiz or whatever there are checkboxes, and they can check off how far they are in their course and they can monitor that in their own personal progress: ‘did I go through all the material that I need to do before my exam?’.
+We have students hired that are building actual courses for the teachers, and these students keep on highlighting how important it is to build it in such a way that they, the students, can check off what they’ve been doing.

-Description Traditional approaches to university teaching can make it difficult for instructors to identify gaps in student understanding, which impacts pass rates and creates barriers to educational attainment.
-The University of Huddersfield is using the Brightspace platform to shape engaging blended learning experiences that have boosted the pass rate for one professor’s courses to 100% and worked by empowering students.
-Transcript Basically I inherited this module from somebody else and I taught it the traditional method first.
+Traditional approaches to university teaching can make it difficult for instructors to identify gaps in student understanding, which impacts pass rates and creates barriers to educational attainment.
+The University of Huddersfield in the UK is using the Brightspace platform which is VLE for higher education, to shape engaging blended learning experiences that have boosted the pass rate for one professor’s courses to 100 percent and worked by empowering students.
+Video Transcript Speaking: John Allport, Professor Automotive Engineering - University of Huddersfield, UK Basically, I inherited this module from somebody else and I taught it the traditional method first.
 We then launched Brightspace within the University, and as part of that launch, we had a lot of training available to see how Brightspace could be used to enhance the teaching and to facilitate better learning.
-I took a flipped-classroom approach to this to give them a lot of, give them the information in a whole variety of different forms or formats.
+I took a flipped-classroom approach to this to give them the information in a whole variety of different forms or formats.
 So I get the students to read the material first and encourage them in the right direction by giving them a set of guided reading notes.
 So, say read about these particular subjects and make some notes on them.
 Once they’ve finished that then they complete an online survey which asks them which three parts of that did you least understand?
 And then I can look at the three parts that they least understand then if I’ve got a nice even spread of ‘misunderstanding’ for lack of a better word, then I can use peer learning across the group for them to explain to each other about clarifying the bits that some of them don’t understand.
 If I get one big spike that the one particular subject that nobody understands then I can concentrate on that in the tutorial and really get to the bottom of it and help them to understand it that way.
 One thing that the students really like is that I ask them if they find anything that they find useful that isn’t in the material that I’ve given to them, they can suggest it to me and I’ll take a look at it, and if I agree I’ll put it up there as well because it’s useful for the other students and they see that almost as a challenge to find new things and to, and that way it keeps everything fresh and up-to-date.
 Also, the fact that it’s a, it’s essentially a live document, either that’s of generically as it goes along it almost evolves rather than adapts.
-I’ve gone from around the 75/80% pass rate to a 100% pass rate, and not only pass rate it’s more I can ask the students at the end of the year questions on what we did at the beginning of the year and they’ll still know and they’ll still understand, that wouldn’t happen before.
+I’ve gone from around the 75/80% pass rate to a 100% pass rate, and not only pass rate it’s more I can ask the students at the end of the year questions on what we did at the beginning of the year and they’ll still know and they’ll still understand, and that wouldn’t happen before.

 Simulating real life legal cases to bring law to life